How Does Working Remotely Impact My Reasonable Accommodations?

 Reasonable accommodations extend to physical equipment like voice-to-text systems for employees who can’t type or ergonomic standing desks for those with chronic back issues.
 “You had [this equipment] at work.
 But now you don’t have those things.
 What [the employer] should do, for occupational safety, is get those things to your house,” Sperber says.
 “Because that is the office now.
 So all the things that were at the office, within reason, should be at your home office so you can do your work.”

 However, “within reason” is key here.
-A company may determine that it’s not practical or that it’s too expensive to distribute large amounts of equipment to employee’s homes, especially in the near-term.
+A company may determine that it’s not practical or that it’s too expensive to distribute large amounts of equipment to employee’s homes.
 In those cases, Sperber says it’s important to engage in an interactive process where employees and employers can work out a remote work arrangement that’s agreeable to both.

-Not having access to reasonable accommodations can impact not only an employee’s health but also their performance, Sperber says, so it’s important to address issues as early as possible.
+Not having access to reasonable accommodations can impact an employee’s health and performance, Sperber says, so it’s important to address issues as early as possible.
 “They don’t want to keep plowing through something that’s not really working for them and then have, not just physical problems, but people could start having performance problems because of their work environment,” Sperber says.
 “And then those work-related performance problems can be used against them in their employment reviews.”

 “And certainly, any time they are having physical or emotional problems with what’s going on, they should raise those with their managers or human resources.